ComPWA/tensorwaves/doc/install.rst

   conda activate tw

-You need to have the :code:`tw` environment activated whenever you want to run `tensorwaves`.
+You need to have the environment called :code:`tw` activated whenever you want to run `tensorwaves`.

 Python venv
 ~~~~~~~~~~~